-11. Add more (Seasonal) Fruits and Vegetables in Your Diet
+11. Add more (Seasonal) Fruits and Vegetables to Your Diet

 Whether you buy from a farmer’s market or visit a store, seasonal fruits and vegetables are likely to cost you significantly less.
 Also, they will likely taste better than out-of-season, shelved produce.
-Adding more fresh veggies and fruits in your diet is also good for your health, and will help you get your vitamins from the most natural source.
+Adding more fresh veggies and fruits to your diet is also good for your health and will help you get your vitamins from the most natural source.

 12. Stock Up On Sales

-When there is a sale going on, it’s the best time to stock up on your groceries, especially on the perishables.
-You can stock up some of the most needed items at a lower price, and save on later grocery runs as well.
-It’s also an excellent time to look into the frozen and canned food items.
+When there is a sale going on, it’s the best time to stock up on your groceries, especially on perishables.
+You can stock up on some of the most needed items at a lower price and save on later grocery runs as well.
+It’s also an excellent time to look into frozen and canned food items.
 If they have an extended expiration date, you can buy a large quantity of frozen meat or vegetables, provided that you have enough refrigeration space.

 13. Avoid Impulse Purchases

 - Potential Annual Savings: $1,080

 According to a study, US citizens cough up about $5,400 in impulse purchases in a year.
 Assuming that Canada’s situation is relatively similar, and about 20% of these purchases happen when you are out grocery shopping, you can save about $1,000 by not giving in to your shopaholic impulses.